Skip to main content

 • output_shapes: Dict[str, Dict[str, List[int]]]

-• Shape of each output tensor.
+• Shape for each output tensor.

 • Structure:

-• Outer Dict[str, ...]: Model names.
+• Outer Dict[str, ...]: Model name.

 • Example: